Here Are The 10 Facts About Children’s Teeth and Diet This Easter

 - Sugar causes the bacteria in plaque to produce acids.
 It is these acids that attack children’s tooth enamel and cause tooth decay.

-- Confectionery bars in Easter eggs containing fondants and caramel are more damaging to teeth than chocolate eggs.
+- Easter eggs that contain confectionery bars with fondants and caramel are more damaging to teeth than chocolate eggs.

 - Sugar-free Easter eggs are available to buy.